Escape-Technologies/mookme/packages/docs/references/README.md

 A path to a `<venv>/bin/activate` script to execute before the command if the hook type is `python`

+- `condaEnv`

+A conda environment name to use for the execution of the command

 ### Available arguments

 A set of arguments is provided by Mookme, that can be directly used in the hooks command definitions using the following syntax in the step definition: